TarekMagdySayed1/Data-Connectors-API/README.md

   b. freshchat/Conversation_Resolved: Get all the information about the Conversations that have been resolved in the last 24 hours

-  c. freshchat/Message-Sent: Get all the information about the Messages that have been sent in the last 24 hours
+  c. freshchat/Message-Sent: Get all the information about the messages that have been sent in the last 24 hours

   d. freshchat/Conversation-Group-Assigned: Get all the information about the Conversations that have been assigned to the groups in the last 24 hours

   e. freshchat/Agent-Activity: Get all the information about the activity made by the agents in the last 24 hours

+  f. freshchat/First-Response-Time: Get all the information about the total time consumed by the agents to make the first conversation response in the last 24 hours

+  g. freshchat/Response-Time: Get all the information about the total time consumed by the agents to make the conversation response in the last 24 hours

+  h. freshchat/Resolution-Time: Get all the information about the total time consumed by the agents to make the resolve the conversation in the last 24 hours

+  i. freshchat/Agent-Intelliassign-Activity: Get all the information about the activity made by the Intelliassign in the last 24 hours